Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Ruppeiner Geometry and Interacting Microstructures

-In fact, along the spinodal curve, the normalised Ruppeiner scalar diverges.
-In our case, we note that the region between the spinodal curve and the sign changing curve, $R_N$ has a positive sign indicating repulsive interaction among the black hole microstructures.
-In contrast to van der Waals fluid and charged AdS black holes, the region below the sign changing curve is attractive.
-However these regions are part of the unstable states of the system which lie under the spinodal curve and is of no significance.
-The physically relevant regions of parameter space are regions above the spinodal curve, in which two regions are of interest namely region $I$ and $II$ as shown in Fig. \ref{tvsign}.
-As in case of RN-AdS black hole, the region $II$ to the left of coexistence curve shows a repulsive interaction in the small black hole phase.
-The shaded region $I$ between the sign changing and coexistence curves is metastable SBH phase with repulsive interaction.
-Elsewhere, the microstructure is similar to that of van der Waals fluid.
+In fact, along the spinodal curve, the normalized Ruppeiner scalar diverges.
+We note that in the region below the sign-changing curve, $R_N$ has a positive sign, indicating repulsive interaction among the black hole microstructures; this is the region III of Fig.~\ref{fig11}(a), similar to what is observed in van der Waals fluids and charged AdS black holes.
+However, regions lying below the spinodal curve are part of the system’s unstable states and are thus of no significance.
+The physically relevant regions of parameter space are above the spinodal curve, among which two regions are of interest, namely region $I$ and region $II$, as shown in Fig.~\ref{fig11}(a).
+As in the case of the RN-AdS black hole, region $II$ (to the left of the coexistence curve) shows repulsive interaction in the small black hole phase.
+The shaded region $I$, between the sign-changing and coexistence curves, is the metastable SBH phase with repulsive interaction.
+Elsewhere, the microstructure resembles that of a van der Waals fluid.

-Next we consider the behaviour of $R_N$ along the coexistence curve.
-The analytical expression for the coexistence curve is not feasible due to the complexity of spacetime, and hence numerical solution is obtained.
-The result is shown in fig. \ref{RT}.
+Next, we consider the behaviour of $R_N$ along the coexistence curve.
+The analytical expression for the coexistence curve is not tractable due to the complexity of the spacetime, so a numerical solution is obtained.
+The result is shown in Fig.~\ref{fig11}(b).
 As expected, the curvature scalar diverges near the critical point for both the SBH and LBH phases.
-Towards the lower end of temperature there exists a repulsive interaction for SBH phase, as shown by the curve crossing $R_N=0$ line.
-However, at higher temperature SBH phase has dominant attractive interaction.
-This shows that the SBH phase behaves as an anyon gas.
-For the LBH phase the nature of interaction is always attractive, similar to boson gas.
-From these observations we can say that, at lower temperatures, during the phase transition both the microstructure and type of interaction undergoes a change.
-Whereas at higher temperatures, the nature of interaction remains unchanged even though the microstructure changes.
-Compared to this, in case of van der Waals fluid, the system always posses a dominant attractive interaction, which remains unchanged during phase transition.
+At lower temperatures, there is a repulsive interaction for the SBH phase, as evidenced by the curve crossing the $R_N = 0$ line.
+However, at higher temperatures, the SBH phase has a dominant attractive interaction.
+This shows that the SBH phase behaves like an anyon gas.
+By contrast, the LBH phase always exhibits attractive interaction, similar to a boson gas.
+From these observations, we infer that at lower temperatures, during the phase transition, both the microstructure and the type of interaction change.
+However, at higher temperatures, the nature of the interaction remains unchanged even though the microstructure changes.
+In the case of a van der Waals fluid, the system always possesses a dominant attractive interaction, which remains unchanged during phase transition.